BalamuruganSiddhartha/testrep/README.md

 ---
 This API powers the **Galactic Explorers** Gamified Fitness Tracker, where users can explore planets, join guilds, purchase items from the marketplace, view inventory and complete fitness challenges.

-I developed the Galactic Explorers API to power a gamified fitness tracker aimed at engaging users in both physical and virtual activities.
-In this project, I enabled users to explore planets, join guilds, view their inventory and purchase items from the marketplace, while completing fitness challenges to earn skillpoints (**in-game currency**).

-I implemented a space theme to enhance the immersive experience, drawing inspiration from space exploration to provide a motivational backdrop for physical activity.
-By blending fitness with gamification, I aimed to encourage users to stay active, track their progress, and compete within a community.

-This project serves as my ***CA1 assignment***, where I focused on creating an **engaging** and **interactive** platform that integrates gamification with physical activity tracking.

 ## Table of Contents

 - [Project Overview](#project-overview)